 - Feed entries to display – Specifies how many most recent feed items will be included in the ticker.

-- Always on top – By default the ticker is rendered as a separate element so that players don’t need to render entire slide for each frame, but rather just the ticker itself.
-This is important as most entry level players can not handle rendering entire canvas at least 24 times per seconds for smooth scrolling.
-The drawback to this approach is that the ticker will be on top of other elements, this can be a problem for a typical setup where users want the ticker to scroll under a logo for an example.
+- Always on top – By default, the ticker is rendered as a separate element so that players don’t need to render the entire slide for each frame, but rather just the ticker itself.
+This is important as most entry-level players can not handle rendering the entire canvas at least 24 times per second for smooth scrolling.
+The drawback to this approach is that the ticker will be on top of other elements, this can be a problem for a typical setup where users want the ticker to scroll under a logo for example.

 My player can’t render player smoothly if always on top is set to “no”, but I still need to scroll it under an element.

 Depending on circumstances, you may be able to leverage the fact that sub playlists are always rendered on top of other elements, including tickers.
-So in this example the BBC logo is actually a sub-playlist with just 1 slide set to play forever.
-The BBC logo we’ve been using is 267x200 pixels, so we created a playlist with that aspect ratio.
-Next we set the slide to play forever and added the BBC logo on the first and only slide covering entire canvas.
-Then we went back to the playlist and included the logo as a sub playlist so ticker would scroll underneath it, see example.
+So in this example, the BBC logo is actually a sub-playlist with just 1 slide set to play forever.
+The BBC logo we’ve been using is 267×200 pixels, so we created a playlist with that aspect ratio.
+Next, we set the slide to play forever and added the BBC logo on the first and only slide covering the entire canvas.
+Then we went back to the playlist and included the logo as a sub playlist so the ticker would scroll underneath it.

-What happens if my player doesn’t have Internet connection?
+What happens if my player doesn’t have an Internet connection?

-The player will store the feed in temporary cache after first successful load.
-If the device does not have Internet connection on first load, the plugin will not be visible.
-Subsequent loads will display feed from previous successful load until next update is successful.
+The player will store the feed in a temporary cache after the first successful load.
+If the device does not have an Internet connection on the first load, the plugin will not be visible.
+Subsequent loads will display a feed from the previous successful load until the next update is successful.